Old European & Mediterranean Household Protections

 Baltic families hung juniper branches over windows “so the eye cannot settle.”

-Check out: Evergreens Magic- Before Christams Even Existed
+See how witches used Evergreens Magic- Before Christams Even Existed.

 Ottoman Balkans, Greece, Levant, North Africa (Mediterranean regions)